I’m going to tell you EVERYTHING you need to know about lucid dreams.

 What are the benefits of lucid dreaming?

 There are lots of benefits actually.
-Removing fear, emotional healing and boosting confidence are just a few, but be sure to check our blog for updates, we’re always exploring new implications and benefits of this amazing skill.
-For now, read our article about how you can practice skills in a dream.
+Removing fear, emotional healing and boosting confidence are just a few, but you can really use the lucid state to practice or experience ANYTHING you want to.

 What Do My Dreams Mean?
 (Dream Interpretation)

-Can You Get Hurt In A LD?
+Can You Get HURT In A LD?

-Of course, but it doesn’t hurt you in physical reality.
+You can FEEL like you’re hurt in a lucid dream, but it doesn’t hurt you in physical reality.
 Pain is in the mind, so if you get bitten by a dog or something like that in a dream, it’s going to ‘feel’ painful, but you won’t get harmed in real life.

-Not really, unless you’re doing a certain type of induction like the wake back to bed or the cycle adjustment method.
+Not unless you’re doing a certain type of induction like the wake back to bed or the cycle adjustment method.
 There are techniques which require you to wake up really early (4-5AM) and then go back to sleep.
 Interrupting your sleep in this way WILL make you tired, and you’ll be sluggish all day.